GoogleMikeNY/StepfulApi/README.md

 In the student view, we should see every coach that has an availability.

 ![view from the student](student-view.png)

 The student can see that two different coaches created some availability.

 ![img_1.png](student-booked.png)

 When a student has taken a slot, they can then check their availability information, including the phone number.

 ![img_1.png](another-student-view.png)

 When a different student goes to their view, they will not see slots that other users have confirmed.

 ![img_1.png](booked-view-coach.png)

 When a coach has met the student, they can leave a review!

 ![img_1.png](meeting-review.png)

 After the initial review, the coach will not be able to edit their notes.

 ## Decisions:
+### No tests
+It pains me that this app was made with no tests, but I don't think I would've completed the 3hr time limit while test driving the application
 ### Using Vite vs Shakapacker Gem
 While I had some issues with scaffolding the app using Shakapacker, I resulted in creating a new vite project within the rails codebase.
 If I had more time, I would do my best to iron this out.